hyperledger/firefly/docs/reference/firefly_interface_format.md

 ## Automated generation of FireFly Interfaces

 A convenience endpoint exists on the API to facilitate converting from native blockchain interface formats such as an Ethereum ABI to the FireFly Interface format.
-For details, please see the [API documentation for the contract interface generation endpoint](../swagger/swagger.html#/default/postGenerateContractInterface).
+For details, please see the <a href="../swagger/swagger.html#/Default%20Namespace/postGenerateContractInterface" data-proofer-ignore>API documentation for the contract interface generation endpoint</a>.

-For an example of using this endpoint with a specific Ethereum contract, please see the [Getting Started guide to Work with custom smart contracts](../gettingstarted/custom_contracts.html#the-firefly-interface-format).
+For an example of using this endpoint with a specific Ethereum contract, please see the [Tutorial to Work with custom smart contracts](../tutorials/custom_contracts/index.md).

 ## Full Example